PdxCodeGuild/Full-Stack-Day-Class/practice/ice-cream-poll.md

-# Practice: Polls
+# Practice: Ice Cream Poll

-Save your solution in a `polls` directory.
+Save your solution in a Django app, directory in `practice/`, and in a branch all named `polls`.
+This means there will be a directory `~/codeguild/practice/polls/polls`.

-Have a site with two pages:
+Have a site with three pages:

 1. Poll submission
+1. Submission acknowledgement
 1. Summary

 On the poll submission page ask people what their favorite flavor of ice cream is: